The GSE Multiplier Effect: Google identifies threat actors from West Africa with signals shared by UK NCA

 The Investigation: The process began with a batch of 1,000+ signals shared by the NCA within a small group of four online tech platforms.
 Approximately half of these signals were URLs and the other half email addresses.

-A deeper analysis revealed a number of policy violations against Google’s Terms of Service and confirmed the malicious nature of the accounts which seem to be used in a variety of scams which included advanced payment fraud, extortion, invoice fraud, and social media celebrity fraud.
+A deeper analysis revealed a number of policy violations against Google’s Terms of Service and confirmed the malicious nature of the accounts which seem to be used in a variety of scams that included advanced payment fraud, extortion, invoice fraud, and social media celebrity fraud.

 From 4 URLs that were shared by NCA through the GSE, the Google Trust & Safety team identified a templated scheme with ~5,000 cloned websites, impersonating banks.
-The websites also originated from West Africa, with the aim of luring victims into into revealing sensitive information, such as their bank login details.
+The websites also originated from West Africa, with the aim of luring victims into revealing sensitive information, such as their bank login details.

 Role of the GSE: